elclanrs/jq-idealforms-old/README.md

 **Ideal Forms** relays on a carefully crafted [LESS](http://lesscss.org/) stylesheet.
 Everything is customizable, from the simplest text input, to the select menus, radios, and checkboxes.

-### User config:

-All user options are located in `less/themes/theme/theme.less`.
-You can safely edit all values from the "user config".
-The "extra" options must be edited wisely since most of the variables here are relative to other variables defined elsewhere.

-The names of the user config variables are pretty self-explanatory.
-If you screw up you can always go back.

 ### Custom UI elements:
 Here's a list of all the Ideal Forms UI elements that can be customized:
 * Tabs